AdaCore/gnatstudio/docs/users_guide/editing.rst

   * Smart completion for C and C++ is based on the cross-reference information generated by the compiler.
-Therefore, GPS has no knowledge of recently edited files: you must rebuild with `-fdump-xref` to update the completion database.
+Therefore, GPS has no knowledge of recently edited files: you must rebuild with :command:`-fdump-xref` to update the completion database.

   * Smart completion for C and C++ is only triggered at the beginning of an expression and by special characters such as '(', '->', or the C++